Khushi-yadav8757/Total-Sales-Visualization/README.md

 # 📊 Total Sales Visualization Dashboard

-An interactive **Power BI dashboard** designed to analyze overall sales performance, profit trends, product distribution, and country-wise insights.
-This project helps in making **data-driven decisions** through clear and interactive visualizations.
+An interactive **Power BI dashboard** built to analyze sales performance, profit trends, product distribution, and country-wise insights.
+This project demonstrates how data visualization helps in making **data-driven business decisions**.

 ---

 ## 🚀 Project Overview

-The **Total Sales Visualization** dashboard provides a complete overview of business performance, including:
+The **Total Sales Visualization** dashboard provides a comprehensive view of:

 - Total sales revenue
-- Monthly profit trends
+- Monthly profit analysis
 - Sales distribution by segment
-- Product performance analysis
+- Product-wise performance
 - Country-wise sales and discounts
 - Time-based sales trends

-This dashboard is built for quick insights and executive-level reporting.
+This dashboard is designed for quick insights and business performance monitoring.

 ---